liwenchang0819/Liwen-Chang/README.md

 ![findsisterhood](https://liwenchang0819.github.io/Liwen-Chang/Screenshot2.png)
 (This is Website Name, image link)

-The website/App is about an app for everyone identifying as women and to share everythings which are connected with women.
+The website/App is about an app for everyone identifying as women and to share everythings which are connected with women around the world to share each other their unique stories anonymously.
+It is untraceable and safe.
+The app is also judgement free.
+So I would like to provide my overall evaluation of the website/ app of FindSisterHood.

 ![findsisterhood](https://liwenchang0819.github.io/Liwen-Chang/FSH1-1.png)